Optimal quantization for the Cantor distribution generated by infinite similutudes: Introduction

 \section{Introduction}

 The history of the theory and practice of quantization dates back to 1948, although similar ideas had appeared in the literature in 1897 (see \cite{S}).
 It is used in many applications such as signal processing and telecommunications, data compression, pattern recognitions and cluster analysis (for details see \cite{GG, GN}).
 It is also closely connected with centroidal Voronoi tessellations.
 Let $\D R^d$ denote the $d$-dimensional Euclidean space, $\|\cdot\|$ denote the Euclidean norm on $\D R^d$ for any $d\geq 1$, and $P$ be a Borel probability measure on $\D R^d$.
-Given a finite subset $\ga\sci \D R^d$, the Voronoi region generated by $a\in \ga$ is defined by
+For a finite set $\ga \sci \D R^d$ and $a\in \ga$, by $M(a|\ga)$ we denote the set of all elements in $\D R^d$ which are nearest to $a$ among all the elements in $\ga$, i.e.,